oopsmonk/documentation/chronicle/1.1/tutorials/run-a-permanode.md

 ## Next steps

+This tutorial was an introduction to setting up a permanode.
+If you want to set up a permanode for production applications, see the [Best practices](../guides/best-practice.md) guide, which includes advice for setting up a more reliable architecture.

 If you're interested in contributing to the project, find out [how you can contribute](../contribute.md).

-To convert the returned transaction trytes to a readable object, see the [asTransactionTrytes()](https://github.com/iotaledger/iota.js/tree/next/packages/transaction-converter#module_transaction-converter.asTransactionObject) method.